Khateebxtreme/Khateebxtreme/README.md

-Hi there 👋, My name is Khateeb Anwer
+geHi there 👋, My name is Khateeb Anwer

 I am a fullstack developer and an IoT Enthusiast